Want to hear something that’ll make you feel old?

 That’s email marketing.
 And this is just one demonstration of why recap emails work.
 We have a ton of other examples from recap emails we’ve sent since.

-Whether you’re offering a limited time bonus, a rare discount, or you’re actually closing the cart on your product or service, don’t just rely on your email funnel to sell in 2017.
+Whether you’re offering a limited time bonus, a rare discount, or you’re actually closing the cart on your product or service, don’t just rely on your email funnel to sell.

 If you don’t recap your sales emails before your promotion or bonuses end, you could be leaving a ton of sales on the table.
 Check out how our recent Black Friday promotion performed: